swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 2. Only when the *consumer* package's manifest sees the dependency.
 A package that vends a deprecated product but does not consume it does not receive a diagnostic about its own product.
 3. Independently of whether the product is a library, executable, or plugin.

-SwiftPM does not verify that a replacement product named by `.renamed(to:)`, `.supersededBy(package:product:)`, or `.supersededByMajorVersion(_:product:)` actually exists in the referenced package or version; unresolved names are surfaced as-is in the diagnostic, mirroring the behavior of `@available(..., renamed:)` in Swift.
+SwiftPM does not verify that a replacement product named by `.renamed(to:)` or `.inPackage(_:product:)` actually exists in the referenced package; unresolved names are surfaced as-is in the diagnostic, mirroring the behavior of `@available(..., renamed:)` in Swift.

 The warning is emitted by SwiftPM itself rather than by the Swift compiler, so it applies uniformly to executable and plugin products for which the compiler has no notion of "product."

 ### `swift package audit` subcommand

 Warnings surface deprecations only for products a package currently consumes.
-Package authors often want a broader view — for example, "which of my direct or transitive dependencies vend a deprecated product?" — without waiting for each warning to appear during a build.
+Package authors often want a broader view — for example, "which of my direct or transitive dependencies vend an unsupported product?" — without waiting for each warning to appear during a build.
 This proposal adds a new subcommand:

 ```
 swift package audit [--format <text|json>] [--include-transitive] [--allow-deprecations]